AmitShwartz/ffa/README.md

 # ffa - Finest Football Academy
-The site will help to distinguish which academy is the best, according to the number of active players who play in the senior leagues combined with the players' statistics themselves.
+A Big Data project that will help to distinguish which football academy is the best, according to the number of active players who play in the senior leagues combined with the players statistics themselves.
+The data is extracted from https://www.transfermarkt.com/ .